Skip to main content

 • In some of the partners, the deposit of large quantities of cash into accounts, the possession of assets abroad and the maintenance of high standards of living not justified by their regular incomes have been detected

-February 19, 2016.- The Tax Agency has started a major operation against black sales that affects the entire production and wholesale trade chain of the meat sector.
+February 19, 2016.- The Tax Agency has launched a major operation against black market sales that affects the entire production and wholesale trade chain of the meat sector.
 The so-called operation ‘Presunto’ (‘Alleged’) represents the commencement of inspection activities, by means of entry and search, on a total of 73 companies in 15 Autonomous Community regions of the common area and also the opening of inspections on 25 individuals linked with these companies.

 The use of entry and search has required the deployment of a total of 330 staff of the Tax Agency, including staff from the IT Audit Units, with the support of 45 police officers.
 The searches began last Tuesday and concluded yesterday, now giving way to the subsequent inspection phase.